herve4m/length/README.md

 If you find problems, then please open an [issue](https://github.com/herve4m/length/issues) or create a [pull request](https://github.com/herve4m/length/pulls).

 More information about contributing can be found in the [Contribution Guidelines](https://github.com/herve4m/length/blob/main/CONTRIBUTING.md).

+You can also contribute to Length translations with [Weblate](https://hosted.weblate.org/projects/length/).

 ## Release Notes